Designing a Course with an AI Co-Designer

 Concrete is more useful than abstract.
 Three patterns from this course, named so a colleague can lift them.

-5.1 The Pause-and-Do block
+5.1 The PAUSE-AND-DO block

-Every student notebook is organized around the rhythm Concept, Demo, Pause-and-Do practice, Solution discussion.
-The Pause-and-Do block has a fixed six-cell anatomy in the instructor notebook (cells 4 through 6 are stripped from the student copy):
+Every student notebook is organized around the rhythm Concept, Demo, PAUSE-AND-DO practice, Solution discussion.
+The PAUSE-AND-DO block has a fixed six-cell anatomy in the instructor notebook (cells 4 through 6 are stripped from the student copy):

 1. ## 📝 PAUSE-AND-DO Exercise X (markdown, prompt)